 Galaxy clusters are enormous collections of hundreds or even thousands of galaxies and vast reservoirs of hot gas embedded in massive clouds of dark matter, invisible material that does not emit or absorb light but can be detected through its gravitational effects.
 These cosmic giants are not merely novelties of size or girth – rather they represent pathways to understanding how our entire universe evolved in the past and where it may be heading in the future.

-To learn more about clusters, including how they grow via collisions, astronomers have used some of the world’s most powerful telescopes, looking at different types of light.
+To learn more about clusters, including how they grow via collisions, astronomers have used some of the world’s most powerful telescopes to look at different types of light.
 They have focused long observations with these telescopes on a half dozen galaxy clusters.
 The name for this galaxy cluster project is the “Frontier Fields”.

 Two of these Frontier Fields galaxy clusters, MACS J0416.1-2403 (abbreviated MACS J0416) and MACS J0717.5+3745 (MACS J0717 for short) are featured here in a pair of multi-wavelength images.